-Sound Transit bus changes proposed for 2019 respond to construction closures and congestion
+Sound Transit bus changes for 2019 respond to construction closures and congestion

-The 2019 SIP proposes changes to several ST Express routes to increase the agency’s ability to operate service reliably when construction projects close some transit facilities to buses in 2019 and help to optimize service in the face of increasing regional congestion.
+The 2019 SIP will change several ST Express routes to increase the agency’s ability to operate service reliably when construction projects close some transit facilities to buses in 2019 and help to optimize service in the face of increasing regional congestion.

 Other changes aim to improve regional transit integration and use resources more efficiently.
 Here's the basics:

 - Route 550 will move to surface streets in downtown Seattle because of the shift to rail-only operations in the DSTT.
 Rail-only operations in the tunnel will increase Link light rail reliability.